Manoj007777/Sales_Forecasting/README.md

 - 💰 Sales
 - 📈 Profit

-The dataset was cleaned and transformed before being used for model training.
+The dataset was cleaned and transformed before training the machine learning model.

 ---